I’m not running, but I believe these people will make a difference.

 I support his decision to leave the Bay Area, but that left the question of what I would do, whether to continue the campaign, and my future.
 It’s been weighing on me heavily.
 After much time, thought, and discussion w family and close friends, I’ve decided to end my campaign.

 My experience is not unique.
 I luckily have the mobility and resources to avoid overcrowded housing, long commutes, and homeless.
-But so many are not, and those are the people we need to fight for.
+But so many do not, and those are the people we need to fight for.
 Not those who are already comfortable.

 The status quo is not progress and it is not progressive, and I have not been afraid to stand up to this powerful status quo and call them out on their lip service to progressive values.
 We need to make real changes now for both our community and for the planet!